wilsomm3/wilsomm3.github.io/_pages/about.md

 ## Technical Skills

-Maggie can design from software to hardware components.
-She has made CAD models into 3D printed parts as well as computer programs into electrical components.
+Maggie can design to interface software and hardware components.
+She has turned her CAD models into 3D printed parts as well as her computer programs into functioning electrical components.
 Her prototyping skills are listed below:

 * CAD Design (CSWA Certified)
 * Fused Filament Fabrication (FFF)